Ant & Dec: Other activities

 In 2006, a celebration of the show Spitting Image saw Ant and Dec having their own puppets made.
-They have also been made into cartoon characters on the comedy show 2DTV, and face masks in Avid Merrions Bo Selecta.
+They have also been made into cartoon characters on the comedy show 2DTV, different puppets in Newzoids and Spitting Image Presents: The Rest is Bulls*!t, and face masks in Bo' Selecta!.

 On 28 September 2008, news outlets reported that the pair were attacked by the Taliban whilst in Afghanistan to present a Pride of Britain Award.

 In December 2008, the duo starred in their first seasonal advert in seven years, for the supermarket chain Sainsbury's.
 The duo appeared alongside chef Jamie Oliver.
 In March 2009, the duo filmed a short film for inclusion on Comic Relief, which documents a visit to a community centre for young carers in the North East.
 In September 2009, the duo released their official autobiography, entitled Ooh!
 What a Lovely Pair.
 Our Story.
 In October 2010, the duo appeared in several Nintendo adverts playing both the Wii and Nintendo DS.